friflo/Friflo.Json.Fliox/Engine/README.md

 # Features

+- Support integration as nuget package in Unity 2021 or higher.
+Tested with 2021.3.9f1.
+  Use [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) to install nuget package.
+Requires Friflo.Engine.ECS 1.21.0 or higher.
 - Performance
     - Use array buffers and cache query instances -> no memory allocations after buffers are large enough.
     - High memory locality by storing components in continuous memory.